-• When the umbilical cord is exposed prior to delivery, check cord for pulse.

-- Transport immediately with hips elevated and a moist dressing around cord. - Insert two fingers to elevate presenting part away from cord, distribute pressure evenly if occiput presents. - Do not attempt to reinsert cord.
+- When the umbilical cord is exposed prior to delivery, check cord for pulse. - Transport immediately with hips elevated and a moist dressing around cord. - Insert two fingers to elevate presenting part away from cord, distribute pressure evenly if occiput presents. - Do not attempt to reinsert cord.

-Obtain APGAR scores at 1 minute and 5 minutes post delivery
+Obtain APGAR scores at 1, 5, and 10 minutes post delivery